sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 ## Git Clone

-1. Open the PowerShell terminal on the Start bar and navigate up to the LabUser folder.
+1. Open the PowerShell terminal on the Start bar.
+1. Navigate to the LabUser folder.
 1. Clone the GitHub repository for this lab.

 ```shell